Lysxia/generic-random/README.md

 Derive simple random generators for [QuickCheck](https://hackage.haskell.org/package/QuickCheck) using generics.

-Automating the `Arbitrary` boilerplate also ensures that if a type changes to have more constructors, then the generator fixes itself to generate that new case (with `uniform` distribution) or causes a compilation error (with an explicit distribution).
+Automating the `Arbitrary` boilerplate also ensures that when a type changes to have more or fewer constructors, then the generator either fixes itself to generate that new case (when using the `uniform` distribution) or causes a compilation error so you remember to fix it (when using an explicit distribution).

-A simple (optional) strategy to ensure termination for recursive types: make `Test.QuickCheck.Gen`'s size parameter decrease at every recursive call;
+This package also offers a simple (optional) strategy to ensure termination for recursive types: make `Test.QuickCheck.Gen`'s size parameter decrease at every recursive call;
 when it reaches zero, sample directly from a trivially terminating generator given explicitly (`genericArbitraryRec` and `withBaseCase`) or implicitly